A stray memory from a long time ago, within the infamous historical district of Yoshiwara...

 By barely a millimeter, Soujiro's ever-present smile wavered as his eyelids peeled back at their furthest and goose flesh appeared on his skin.
 By barely a millisecond, he faltered upon hearing the echoing shout from his employer's bitterest enemy, Shogo Amakusa.

 This millimeter of emotion and millisecond of hesitation were all it took for the Fake Battousai to shift stances, cross her blades together, and stop the unsheathed sword's strike from completing its upward arc.
-The Vice Grip was a shirahadori technique that could rival Yahiko's own Hadome or Hadachi.
+The Vise Grip was a shirahadori technique that could rival Yahiko's own Hadome or Hadachi.

 As though Death himself simultaneously gripped the spines of everyone else not involved in the duel, the gathered audience within the guestroom shuddered at the sight of Soujiro's self-taught battoujutsu stopped cold by the diminutive Kenshin doppelganger's twin blades.